 So What Is a Cyberattack, Exactly?

-In short, the term “cyber attack” applies for any situation where a hacker, or a group, attempts to compromise a computer system, network or device with the intention of causing harm.
+In short, the term “cyber attack” applies to any situation where a hacker, or a group, attempts to compromise a computer system, network, or device with the intention of causing harm.

 These attacks target anything from governments and companies to everyday online users.
 They vary in nature and have different ways of inflicting harm.

 We can separate them into two major categories:

 - Attacks that aim to cripple a system, or eventually to knock it out.

 - Attacks for gaining access to a system and/or its data.